 ✓ You retain access to the capital and can withdraw this at any time

 ✓ You receive a regular income each year from the investment bond tax-free

 ✓ On your death, the capital can be inherited by your beneficiaries immediately without waiting for probate

 Discounted Gift Trusts

 A discounted gift trust provides you with an immediate inheritance tax saving.
 The inheritance tax saving will depend on your age/health and how much income you withdraw.

 You will receive a regular tax-free income and retain control over who benefits from the capital.
 The main downside is that you do not have access to the capital yourself.

 How do discounted gift schemes work?

+You establish the trust and make a gift to the trust.
 The value of the gift is “discounted”.
 The discount amount will depend on your age, health and lifestyle.
 Any discount received will provide an immediate inheritance tax saving, even if you die within seven years.

-If you survive the seven years, the full gift is outside of your estate for IHT.
+If you survive the seven years, the total gift is outside of your estate for IHT.
 You are entitled to receive a regular, fixed withdrawal from the trust.
 Only when you die can the other beneficiaries receive the money in the trust.